valohai/docs/source/core-concepts/what-is-valohai.rst

 as well as on-premises.

 Valohai manages **executions**; you can think of them as "jobs" or "experiments".
-These are covered in more detail in :doc:`the dedicated Executions page </core-concepts/executions>`.
+These are covered in more detail in :doc:`the dedicated workload management section </core-concepts/executions>`.
 Valohai includes additional bells-and-whistles for data science workflows, like you can see by exploring the rest of the documentation.